roma-glushko/roma-glushko/README.md

 ## About Me

-I'm Roman - Machine Learning and Software Engineer, Open Source Enthusiast and Life Explorer 👨‍💻🧪🛠💫
+I'm Roman - Software Engineer, Open Source Enthusiast and Life Explorer 👨‍💻🧪🛠💫

 I like to solve problems or hacking by creating <a href="">open source projects</a>, blog about <a href="https://www.romaglushko.com/blog/">things I learn</a> and <a href="https://www.romaglushko.com/thoughts/">thoughts I have</a>.

-Currently, I'm converting from eCommerce development to Machine Learning Engineering.
+Currently, I'm designing and building distributed systems at @DataRobot.

 ## Areas of Intrest

+- Software Engineering and Architecture
+- System Design, Distributed Systems, Cloud Engineering, Kubernetes
 - Applied Machine and Deep Learning
-- Software Engineering and Architecture
-- System Design, Distributed Systems, Kubernetes
 - Security

 ## Software Engineering